D. Everett Waid

-Dan Everett Waid (1864-1939) was a prominent 20th-century architect operating primarily in Illinois and New York.
+Dan Everett Waid (March 31, 1864-October 31, 1939) was a prominent 20th-century architect operating primarily in Illinois and New York.
 As chief architect for the Metropolitan Life Insurance Company (New York City), he and his partner designed the Home Office Building at 11 Madison Avenue along with dozens of other commercial, religious, residential and academic structures.
 He was appointed architect for the Board of Foreign Missions of the Presbyterian Church.
 He was also president of the American Institute of Architects (1924-1926).

 Early life

 Waid was born in Gouverneur, New York, on March 31, 1864.
 At the age of 14, his family moved to Monmouth, Illinois, and after high school, he studied architecture at Monmouth College.
+He completed an architectural course at Columbia University in New York, New York in 1888 and a course at the Chicago Art Institute in 1894.

 Waid graduated from Monmouth College in Illinois in 1887.
 The son of a dentist, he began his career as a bookkeeper at the site of the construction of a large grain elevator at Dubuque, Iowa, where he gained knowledge of practical construction methods.

+He married Eva May Clark (1869 - June 11,1929) of Ottawa, Kansas on December 31, 1890, after having met in college (she was an 1887 graduate of Monmouth College in Illinois).
+At the time they lived at 1 Lexington Avenue, New York, New York and had been residents of New York City for approximately 30 years.
+From 1907 to 1930, Waid also owned a historic home, the Quintard Homestead (built c.
+1800), in Old Greenwich, Connecticut, to which he built an addition and made historically sensitive modifications.

 Career

-In 1888, he moved to Chicago, securing a position as a draftsman in the office of prominent architects Jenney & Mundie, where he rose to the position of head draftsman.
+In 1888, he moved to Chicago, securing a position from 1884 to 1894 (however a photo indicated at least 1898) as a draftsman in the office of prominent architects Jenney & Mundie, where he rose to the position of head draftsman.